zanderle/tutorial/en/template_extending/README.md

 # Template extending

-> Add some context - we can extract the same layout for blog and post page.
+> TODO Add some context - we can extract the same layout for blog and post page.
 Again don't use {{ posts }}.
 We'll do that later

 Another nice thing Django has for you is __template extending__.
 What does this mean?
 It means that you can use the same parts of your HTML for different pages of your website.